 In addition, the course received 150 points accreditation from the American Academy of Family Physicians (AAFP).

 A small number of School scholarships are normally available each year, details can be obtained from our funding pages.
-It is unlikely that details for scholarships for the 2015-intake will be confirmed before June or July 2014.
+It is unlikely that details for scholarships for the 2016-intake will be confirmed until spring/summer 2015.
 Overseas students should ask their local British Council Office and their own government education department for details of scholarships and grants available.
 It should be noted that in the past most of the candidates attending this course have funded themselves.

 Who should apply for the course?

 The DTM&H is open to doctors who hold a medical qualification from a recognised medical school in any country, and who are registered for medical practice in that country.
 Numbers are limited to a maximum of 70.
 Priority may be given to students from low and middle income countries and to those with at least three years of post-qualification clinical experience.
 Applicants must have a good standard of written and spoken English and of English comprehension.
 The School will require applicants to provide evidence of a satisfactory standard of English.
 The School has approved certain English tests.
-These requirements must be fulfilled before the end of August 2014 or the School will reallocate the place to the next candidate on the waiting list.
+These requirements must be fulfilled before the end of August 2015 or the School will reallocate the place to the next candidate on the waiting list.

 How to apply